|

 Judge Advocate General's Office: War Crimes Case Files, Second World War

-WO 235 is the call number for a series of war crimes records held at The National Archives (TNA) in Kew, Surrey, UK.
+WO 235 is the call number for a series of war crimes records held at The National Archives (TNA) United Kingdom.
 This series contains transcripts, supporting evidence (e.g. affidavits, photographs, maps, illustrations) pertaining to trials conducted by British military courts in both Europe and the Far East after the Second World War.
 The cases marked WO 235/813 to WO 235/1117 in TNA's archives relate specifically to war crimes trials conducted in the Far East -- that is, Southeast Asia, South Asia and East Asia.